-Katrina Van Humbeck is a fine addition to the Winnipeg Conservatory of Music faculty, after twenty-three years of teaching Music, Choir, Voice, and Theatre at all grade levels, in both the public and private school setting.
-Katrina possesses a Bachelor of Arts Honours Degree in Theatre and Music Performance from the University of Winnipeg, and a Bachelor of Education from the University of Manitoba.
-Her additional qualifications include a Grade 10 Voice, and Grade 8 Piano from the Royal Conservatory of Music.
-She has directed numerous successful choirs at all grade levels (Concert Choirs, Boys’ Ensembles, Vocal Jazz groups), taught vocal technique to hundreds of choristers, participated in festivals, headed up music trips, and directed and produced many school musicals.
+Katrina Van Humbeck is a private voice teacher for all ages, and directs the Vocal Jazz Ensemble at the Winnipeg Conservatory of Music.
+Katrina joined the WCM after twenty-three years of teaching music, choir, voice, and theatre at all grade levels, in both the public and private school setting.
+Katrina has a bachelor of arts honours degree in theatre and music performance from the University of Winnipeg, and a bachelor of education from the University of Manitoba.
+Additional qualifications include grade 10 voice, and grade 8 piano from the Royal Conservatory of Music.
+She has directed numerous successful choirs at all grade levels and has taught vocal technique to hundreds of choristers, participated in festivals, headed up music trips, and directed and produced many school musicals.

-Katrina’s strengths as a Music, Choral, Voice, and Theatre Educator, are in her innate ability to make connections with people, through being knowledgeable, passionate, and energetic.
-She considers herself to be a life-long learner, who seeks out new challenges.
-Some of her personal musical and theatrical achievements have included, performing with Opera Manitoba, The Little Opera Company, The Philharmonic Choir, The University of Manitoba and University of Winnipeg Choirs, performing as a soloist/actor in Handel’s Messiah (Calvary Temple Church), The Victor (Springs Church), Voyage of The Dawn Treader (Grant Memorial Church), as well as theatrical productions through the University of Manitoba Black Hole Theatre, and the University of Winnipeg Theatre Program.
-She currently sings in the Worship Choir at her home church.
+Katrina’s strengths as an educator are in her innate ability to make connections with people by being knowledgeable, passionate, and energetic.
+Some of her personal musical and theatrical achievements have included performing with Opera Manitoba, The Little Opera Company, The Philharmonic Choir, The University of Manitoba and University of Winnipeg Choirs, as well as theatrical productions through the University of Manitoba Black Hole Theatre, and the University of Winnipeg Theatre Program.
+She currently sings in the worship choir at her home church.